-The data controller, Information Governance Lead and data protection officer is Mostafa Hassaan
+The data controller and Information Governance Lead and data protection officer is Mostafa Hassaan.

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.

 The categories and examples of data we may process are: